 Merriam-Webster defines social media as "a form of electronic communication (such as websites for social networking and microblogging) through which users create online communities to share information, ideas, personal messages, and other content (such as videos)."
-A study in February 2024 showed there are approximately 5.17 billion social media users around the world, with an average person using 6.7 different social networks per month.
+A study in February 2025 showed there are approximately 5.07 billion social media users around the world, spending 2 hours and 20 minutes daily online.